Statistical Inference in Large Multi-way Networks: Model assumptions

 Throughout the paper, we think of $Y=(Y_\bi)_\bi\in \NN^\sI$ as a random $D$-partite graph, with the sets $[n_1],[n_2],\dots[n_D]$ representing the nodes of each category, the multidimensional index $\bi$ representing a potential (hyper-)edge of a the graph, and~$Y_{\bi}$ being the number of connections along edge~$\bi$, see the concrete examples below.
 We denote by~$E$ the set of positive edges, i.e., the set of $D$-dimensional indices~$\bi$ such that $Y_{\bi}>0$.
 The graph is sparse when the data contains many zeros, a case where our method delivers especially good results.

-We assume that the dependent variable $Y_{\bi}$ depends on a set of $p$ explanatory variables $X_\bi \in \R^p$ and a set of fixed effects.
+For each $\bi$, $Y_{\bi}$ is assumed to depend on a set of $p$ explanatory variables $X_\bi \in \R^p$ and a set of fixed effects.
 A level of fixed effect is represented by a proper subset $g$ of $[D]$.
 By abuse of notation, we set $g(\bi) = (i_d : d \in g)$ and the fixed effects for level $g$ are denoted as $\theta_{g(\bi)}^g \in \R$.
 The structure of the fixed effects in the model is represented by a collection $\sG$ of fixed effects levels.
 Of particular interest to us is the structure $\GGmax$ consisting of the $D$ subsets of $[D]$ of cardinal $D-1$; in this particular case, each level of fixed effect absorbs the variations of $Y_\bi$ in all but one dimension of $\bi$.
-The set of all fixed effects is denoted by $\theta^\sG = \{\theta^g_\rho : g\in \sG, \rho\in g(\bi) \}$.
+The set of all fixed effects is denoted by $\theta^\sG = \{\theta^g_\rho : g\in \sG, \rho\in g(\sI) \}$.